 Each staff member should have a job description that describes their duties and responsibilities.
-Job descriptions may also include knowledge, skills and abilities required and working conditions, such as physical requirements of the job and potential exposure to on-the-job hazards.
+Job descriptions may also include required skills and working conditions.

 Job titles describe the level of a position and its main responsibilities and as such, job titles are rarely changed.
 In this way, many staff members may have the same job title.

-However, working titles are used to describe the function of the position in greater detail and make the position more easily recognizable and distinct within the Reed community.
-Working titles are also used when it is important for an external entity to understand a staff member’s role at Reed.
+However, working titles may be used to describe the position in greater detail and make the position more easily recognizable and distinct within the Reed community.

 Job titles and working titles should be simple, should accurately reflect the responsibilities and authority of the position, should be consistent across the college and should not be overinflated.
 Consult HR when considering changing a job or working title.